radareorg/radare2/doc/debug-internals.md

 A debugger plug-in that utilizes bochs emulator to control execution.

 ### libr/debug/p/debug_esil.c

 This debugger plug-in enables debugging and tracing radare own intermediate language, Evaluable Strings Intermediate Language (ESIL).

 ### libr/debug/p/debug_gdb.c

 A radare debugger plug-in that uses a remote GDB server/stub as its backend.
+The protocol parsing itself is located at shlr/gdb.
+And corresponding IO plugin is located in libr/io/p/io_gdb.c

 ### libr/debug/p/debug_native.c